yugr/optimizer_agent/README.md

 This is a simple PoC AI agent for optimizing C programs via LLMs.

-Some design decisions:
-  - not using Claude Tools API because of portability concerns
+Probably this should be rewritten to use Claude Tools API so that LLM drives the search (rather than follows the current MCTS-like heuristic).

 # How to run